tejaskarnani/OCR-digit/README.md

 # OCR-digit

-Optical Character system for recognition of digits 0-9. \n Made using machine learning on a Python Jupyter notebook.
+Optical Character system for recognition of digits 0-9.

+Made using machine learning on a Python Jupyter notebook.